LightningTipBot/LightningTipBot/README.md

 ## Full Guide to Install and run on a VPS

-A complete guide to install and run LightningTipBot + LNBITS (on docker with PostgreSQL) on the same VPS with an external LND funding source has been prepared by Massimo Musumeci (@massmux) and it is available: [LightningTipBot full install](https://www.massmux.com/howto-complete-lightningtipbot-lnbits-setup-vps/)
+A complete guide to install and run BitcoinDeepaBot + LNBITS (on docker with PostgreSQL) on the same VPS with an external LND funding source has been prepared by Massimo Musumeci (@massmux) and it is available: [BitcoinDeepaBot full install](https://www.massmux.com/howto-complete-lightningtipbot-lnbits-setup-vps/)

 ## Made with